neptune-ai/neptune-client/docs/tutorials/minimal.rst

     neptune.stop()

-You just tracked your first Neptune experiment and checked results online.
+Congrats!
+You just ran your first Neptune experiment and checked results online.

+.. note:: What did you just learn?
+Few concepts:

+    * how to run Neptune experiment
+    * how to track it online
+    * how to use basic Neptune client features, like *create_experiment()* and *send_metric()*

 What next?
 ----------
 Go to Larger-example to learn more about `Neptune client <https://github.com/neptune-ml/neptune-client>`_ and its capabilities.